Jaquez, Jr. leads No. 12 UCLA past Stanford 79-70 - KESQ

 Jaquez, Jr. leads No. 12 UCLA past Stanford 79-70

 STANFORD, Calif.
-(AP) — Johnny Juzang scored 23 points, including a momentum changing four-point play and Jaime Jaquez, Jr. added 16 to help No. 12 UCLA beat Stanford 79-70.
+(AP) — Johnny Juzang scored 23 points and Jaime Jaquez, Jr. added 16, including a momentum changing four-point play, to help No. 12 UCLA beat Stanford 79-70.
 The Bruins (17-4, 9-3 Pac-12) ended a two-game slide.
 Spencer Jones scored 20 points to pace Stanford (14-9, 7-6 Pac-12), which has lost three of five since beating Southern California on Jan.
 27. Jaquez missed two easy layups to start the second half.
-Juzang then drained a 3-pointer and was fouled.
+He then drained a 3-pointer and was fouled.
 That sparked an 11-0 run, putting UCLA ahead 52-37 five minutes into the second half.
 Stanford never got closer than seven points the rest of the way.